EU court set to side with accused Latvian banker

 The measures fall far short of the ECB's own idea - to create a new EU agency dedicated to AML - and do not give the EBA the power to impose penaties for non-compliance, however.

-The EBA is to move from London to Amsterdam after the UK leaves the EU next year.
+The EBA is to move from London to Paris after the UK leaves the EU next year.